Ozempic, Wegovy may help mental health, substance disorders – DW – 01/27/2025

 What you need to know

-- Two popular diabetes and weight loss drugs among some may be linked to reduced risk of mental, cognitive and addiction conditions.
+- Two popular diabetes and weight loss drugs may be linked to reduced risk of mental, cognitive and addiction conditions.

-- The study authors and independent experts caution against making definitive claims, or basing new treatments on the observational study, but the findings are considered statistically relevant.
+- The study authors and independent experts have cautioned against making definitive claims or basing new treatments on the observational study, but the findings are considered statistically relevant.

 A major analysis of more than 1.2 million medical records has found popular diabetes and weight loss drugs, including Ozempic and Wegovy, may also reduce the risk of other health issues.

-Researchers at the Veterans' Affairs St. Louis Health Care System, US, said the drugs could be linked to a "modest" risk reduction for alcohol, cannabis, opioid and other stimulant use disorders.
+Researchers at the Veterans' Affairs St. Louis Health Care System, in the US, said the drugs could be linked to a "modest" risk reduction for alcohol, cannabis, opioid and other stimulant use disorders.

 The research applies to a class of drugs called Glucagon-like peptide 1 receptor agonists (GLP1-RAs).
 Ozempic and Wegovy are the most well-known drugs belonging to this class, containing the active ingredient semaglutide.